 MCM(s) BMP Stormwater Activity Description/Comments 1.0 Public Education and Outreach Stormwater Website, Newsletter, Distribution of Educational Material, Classroom Training, UIAC, and Stream Cleanup Training, Distribution of Newsletter, Education Material The District will continue with activities related to educating our residents through our newsletter, classroom training, UIAC, and community events.
 Also, the Asset Management Plan was completed which provides the District the tools to plan and include proactive steps needed to address pollution prevention through its infrastructure.
-2.0 Illicit Discharge Investigations, Sanitary Sewer Leak Elimination Cleaning and filming of 20% of the District's collection system The District will contract out the filming of approximately 20% of the sewer lines in FY 2021.
-The District is continuing of inspecting the manholes within the filming area and is scheduled to inspect 328 manholes in 2021.
+2.0 Illicit Discharge Investigations, Sanitary Sewer Leak Elimination Cleaning and filming of 20% of the District's collection system The District will contract out the filming of approximately 20% of the sewer lines in FY 2022.
+The District is continuing inspection of the manholes within the filming area and is scheduled to inspect 219 manholes in 2022.
 District personnel will investigate possible illicit discharges as needed.

-3.0 Construction Site Stormwater Runoff Plan Review, Inspections Continuing plan review of all new Construction within the District and inspection of those sites as construction progresses The District's construction activity will nearly be completed during FY 2021.
-Residential construction should be finished except for a few private lots and commercial construction should also be nearly complete.
+3.0 Construction Site Stormwater Runoff Plan Review, Inspections Continuing plan review of all new Construction within the District and inspection of those sites as construction progresses Residential construction is finished except for a few private lots and commercial construction is also nearly complete.
 4.0 Post Construction Stormwater Management Inspections The District contracts with an outside contractor to maintain the District's 12 wet ponds The contractor performs twice a month operation and maintenance.
 This includes pond inspections, clean up, any maintenance that is needed, and upkeep of the vegetation.
 District personnel also inspect the wet ponds twice a month.
 5.0 Pollution Prevention and Good Housekeeping Education, spill prevention, pet waste The District will focus on the prevention or reduction of runoff from District operations District personnel on a weekly basis inspect pet waste stations.